Tuberculosis: Geographical epidemiology

 The distribution of tuberculosis is not uniform across the globe; it is concentrated in low- and middle-income countries, with high-burden regions including the WHO South-East Asia, African, and Western Pacific regions.
 High incidence of TB is strongly correlated with poor literacy and sex (male).
 Hopes of totally controlling the disease have been dramatically dampened because of many factors, including the difficulty of developing an effective vaccine, the expensive and time-consuming diagnostic process, the necessity of many months of treatment, the increase in HIV-associated tuberculosis, and the emergence of drug-resistant cases in the 1980s.

-As of 2023, eight countries accounted for more than two thirds of global TB cases: India (26%), Indonesia (10%), China (6.8%), the Philippines (6.8%), Pakistan (6.3%), Nigeria (4.6%), Bangladesh (3.5%) and the Democratic Republic of the Congo (3.1%).

-Countries with the highest incidence rates for TB are Marshall Islands (692 cases per 100,000 population), Lesotho (664), Philippines (643), Myanmar(558), and Central African Republic (540).
+Approximately 87% of new TB cases occur in the 30 high TB burden countries, with more than two-thirds of the global burden occurring in Bangladesh, China, the Democratic Republic of the Congo, India, Indonesia, Nigeria, Pakistan, and the Philippines.

 India

 It is estimated that approximately 40% of the population of India carry tuberculosis infection.
 This is attributed to widespread poverty, malnutrition, overcrowding, and poor hygiene, which facilitate transmission and disease development.
 Factors like stigma, lack of awareness, delayed diagnosis, and the high financial burden of treatment hinder progress.
-The emergence of multi-drug resistant TB together with weak healthcare infrastructure contribute to the persistence of the disease, despite national control programs.
+The emergence of multidrug-resistant TB, together with weak healthcare infrastructure contribute to the persistence of the disease, despite national control programs.
 Overall, the rate of TB incidence (the annual total of new infections) in India has decreased from nearly 300 per 100,000 population in 2010 to 200 in 2023.